monix/monix.io/docs/2x/eval/task.md

 Note that `fromFuture` takes a strict argument and that may not be what you want.
 You might want a factory of `Future`.
-The design of `Task` however is to have fine grained control over the evaluation model, so in case you want a factory, you need to combine it with `Task.defer`:
+The design of `Task` however is to have fine-grained control over the evaluation model, so in case you want a factory, you need to combine it with `Task.defer`: